agropper/maia-cloud-clean/DOMAIN_CONFIGURATION.md

 # Domain Configuration Guide

+## Overview
+This guide covers domain configuration for both local development and production deployment, including the new flexible passkey authentication system that automatically handles domain configuration and prevents common WebAuthn verification errors.

 ## Current Issue
 The `.env.backup` file has domain references scattered throughout different sections, making it difficult to configure for different environments.